alberefe/spring_leaderboard/LEADERBOARD_ROADMAP.md

 Deliverables:
 - Spring Boot project (already scaffolded in this repo).
 - Base configuration for PostgreSQL, Redis, and profiles (dev/test/prod).
+- Docker and Docker Compose as the default way to run local components (PostgreSQL, Redis, and optionally the app).
+See "Containers: Docker & Docker Compose" below.

 Spring topics to read:
 - Spring Boot auto-configuration and configuration properties.